MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 ::: moniker range=">= tfs-2015"
 ## Set code, test, and other policies

 There are several policies you can set to support collaboration across your teams, secure your projects, and to automatically remove files no longer needed.
-You'll want to review these articles to set policies.
+You'll want to review the following articles to set policies.

 ::: moniker-end